Bahmni/utilities/Pacs_Simulator/README.md

 This is useful when you do not want to run the simulator, but want to upload a DICOM file manually using "dcmsnd" command yourself.

-> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator [patientId] [givenName] [familyName] [accessionNumber]
+> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator [patientId] [givenName] [familyName] [accessionNumber] [filepath]

 example

-> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator GAN123 Gajendra Singh ORD-309
+> java -cp target/pacssimulator-1.0-SNAPSHOT-jar-with-dependencies.jar org.bahmni.pacssimulator.DicomFileGenerator GAN123 Gajendra Singh ORD-309 /tmp/test.dcm

 The above should tell you the location of the generated file.